PedroBarcha/Memory-injection/README.md

 In particular, Claude organizations can be attacked such that all of the goals above affect all users within the workspace.

-The features explored throughout this work are: memories, MCP connectors, Claude skills, Claude enterprise search, and Claude organization instructions (i.e., organization-wide system prompts).
+The features explored throughout this work are: memories, MCP connectors, Claude skills, Claude enterprise search, Claude projects, and Claude organization instructions (i.e., organization-wide system prompts).

 ## Organization